beccaking/Songbird/README.md

 We then continued to add to our Trello list of tasks and divvy up the work based on who was already working with the files and features in question.

-We communicated via Slack while working on our separate tasks to make sure we only had one person working in app.js at a time, and when we ran into issues and/or bugs, we added them to a dedicated 'Bug Tracker' on Trello and took turns debugging and troubleshooting until we resolved the issue.
+We communicated via Slack while working on our separate tasks to make sure we only had one person working in app.js and app.css at a time.
+When we ran into issues and/or bugs, we added them to a dedicated 'Bug Tracker' on Trello and took turns debugging and troubleshooting until we resolved the issue.

 ## Unsolved Problems
 * Refreshing while on the "View User's Collections" page brings the user back to the "All Songs Page" (the landing page).
+* Songs that have been removed from the database are still in users collections.
+Users are unable to remove them, despite the fact they do not show properly or play.